 Dr Bronwyn Gould AM

-Dr Bronwyn Gould has experience spanning over 30 years in general practice, specialising in work with children, parents and young people.
+Dr Bronwyn Gould has experience spanning over 40 years in general practice, specialising in work with children, parents and young people.
 A major focus of Bronwyn’s work is vulnerable young children.
-She has established and runs a part-time clinic for homeless and vulnerable women in Darlinghurst, NSW.
+Between 2000 and 2012, Bronwyn established and ran a part-time clinic for homeless and vulnerable women in Darlinghurst, NSW.

-Bronwyn is an adjunct senior lecturer in general practice at University of Notre Dame Medical Faculty, Sydney.
-She has worked as a trainer with the Department of Community Services in NSW and is a member of the NSW Child Death Review Team.
+Between 2009 and 2015, Bronwyn was Adjunct Senior Lecturer in General Practice at University of Notre Dame Medical Faculty, Sydney.
+She has worked as a trainer with the Department of Community Services in NSW and has been a member of the NSW Child Death Review Team since 2009.

 Bronwyn served as the Chair of the Commonwealth Ministerial Advisory Council ACCAP (Australian Council for Children and Parenting) and was a member of the Advisory Council for Children’s Hospital at Westmead.

-Bronwyn is a leader in Guides Australia, working the Junior Guide age group.
+Bronwyn was a leader in Guides Australia, working the Junior Guide age group for over 35 years.
 As a result of her community involvement, in 1998 she was appointed as a Member of the Order of Australia (AM) for services to youth.

 Dr Harriet Hiscock

-Dr Harriet Hiscock is a paediatrician and Senior Research fellow at the Centre for Community Child Health, Royal Children’s Hospital, Melbourne.
+Dr Harriet Hiscock is a paediatrician and Senior Research Fellow at the Centre for Community Child Health, The Royal Children’s Hospital, Melbourne.
 She has a keen clinical and research interest in child behaviour and sleep problems and their effects on parents and children.
 Her work centres on the early treatment and prevention of sleep and behaviour problems.
 She has 2 young children who, with the help of some of the strategies on this website, sleep well.